timdvd/react_medium_fundamental_lectures/2_0.ref/README.md

  - ✅ Integrating with third-party libraries (charts, maps, etc.)
  - ❌ Avoid using refs for data flow.
 If something should affect rendering → use state instead.

+## Install all packages ( type in cmd npm i in your working directory )

 ### More information is here:
  - https://react.dev/learn/manipulating-the-dom-with-refs
  - https://react.dev/reference/react/forwardRef